 During peak hours the E comes pretty frequently, but late at night or early in the morning you may have to wait.
 When the E is running express, it really doesn’t take that long, but when the E is running local or has service issues it can seem like it takes forever.
 Also, depending on where you get on the subway you may have to deal with some stairs, which can be a pain with luggage.

 Cost: The subway fare is the standard $2.75 (or included if you have an unlimited metrocard) and then the airtrain is another $5.
 Total – $7.75 (or $5 if you have an unlimited metrocard) each way.

-As long as it is not rush hour and there are no accidents, this will be the fastest way to get to the airport, but it is also the most expensive.
-A taxi from JFK has a fixed fare of $52 plus toll and tip from the airport to anywhere in Manhattan.
+As long as it is not rush hour and there are no accidents, this will be the fastest way to JFK airport, but it is also the most expensive.
+There is fixed cab fare from JFK to Manhattan of $52 plus toll and tip.
 Sometimes drivers will use the fixed fare going to the airport as well.
 Uber will be about the same (unless there is surge pricing).
 I have found deals on uber pool as low as $35 including toll, so that could be a good option especially if there are two people in your party.

 Car Services vary a lot in price and many need to be booked in advance.
 Often times you can find a discounted price on groupon.
 I should mention you should never accept a ride from the drivers that come up and ask you if you need a taxi.
 This is against the law and many of these drivers may not be properly insured.
 Lastly, you don’t have to worry about carrying your bags around.

 Cost: Quotes for fares do not include tax or tip.
 The fare for taking a car to JFK can vary depending on where exactly you are coming from, what type of car, and if you are able to get a discount and range from $40 – $150.
 However, this can be split between everyone traveling, there are no fees for additional passengers.